carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-implicit-cast-in-loop.rst

    // The iterator type is in fact pair<const int, vector<string>>, which means
    // that the compiler added a cast, resulting in a copy of the vectors.

-The easiest solution is usually to use "const auto&" instead of writing the type manually.
+The easiest solution is usually to use ``const auto&`` instead of writing the type manually.